 Bake a Cake of the World

 In the mood for something sweet?
-Try baking a cake of Earth or of the United States.
+In that case, try baking a cake of Earth or of the United States.
 Have your kids draw on the continents or states with their very favorite icings!
 If you’re feeling fancy, try baking a multi-layered or multi-colored cake.
 Cut into the cake and have your kids label the core, crust, and mantle!

 Remember, National Geography Awareness week is NEXT WEEK!
-Start making plans to celebrate and spread geography awareness.
+Therefore, now is a good time to start making plans to celebrate and spread geography awareness.
 Which fun activities to increase geography awareness for kids will you do?
 Share your plans or your favorite geography activities and crafts!